Google Cloud Private Service Connect and Snowflake

 A full explanation of DNS configuration is beyond the scope of this procedure.
 For example, you can choose to integrate a private DNS zone into your environment using Cloud DNS.
 Please consult your internal Google Cloud and cloud infrastructure administrators to configure and resolve the URLs in DNS properly.

-11. Connect to Snowflake with your private connectivity account URL.
+To connect to Snowflake with your private connectivity account, see Connecting with a URL.

 Using SSO with Google Private Service Connect